Happy New Year from the Genealogy Adventures team!

 I was working with the enslaved people held by my 4th Great Uncle, Littleberry “Berry” Futrell.
 Berry was the half-brother of my enslaved 3rd great-grandfather, Bug Futrell.
 In 1862, Berry Futrell hired out a number of the enslaved people he held.
 His brother Bug was among them.
 I created a label named “EPs hired out in 1862,” which included Bug.
 You can see how this label works in the image below:

-I’m going to admit straight off that I had issues with ThruLines from day 1 of it’s launch.
+I’m going to admit straight off that I had issues with ThruLines from Day 1 of its launch.
 I quickly intuited that ThruLines wasn’t any different from the We’re Related App that was all the rage back in the day.
-The problem being that information was taken from information on people’s family trees rather than through DNA matches.
+The problem was the information was taken from people’s family trees rather than through DNA.
 To cut a long story short, many of the ThruLines Ancestry provided for me were incorrect.
 I disengaged with ThruLines as a result.

 Let’s fast forward 7 or 8 months later.
 Two of my (white) Futrell cousins reached out to me about a curious set of ThruLines that included my ancestor, Bug Futrell…and a possible mother for him.
 We already knew how Bug fit into the Futrell family picture.
 He was the son of an unknown enslaved woman and his father-enslaver, Jason Futrell.
 It was his mother who piqued our interest.

 The image below shows the people ThruLines suggested were Bug’s parents: